Houston, Texas Burn Injury Lawyer

 It’s important to consider all your options because a serous burn (third or fourth degree) requires hospitalization for specialized care that may include numerous rounds of surgery followed by rehabilitation therapy.
 The medical bills can amount to hundreds of thousands of dollars.

-An experienced Houston burn injury lawyer at Michael P. Fleming & Associates, P.C. can review your burn accident and discuss whether filing a burn injury claim is appropriate in your situation.
+An experienced Houston burn injury lawyer at Fleming Law, P.C. can review your burn accident and discuss whether filing a burn injury claim is appropriate in your situation.
 Our lawyers have more than 30 years of experience helping individuals injured in workplace accidents, car and truck accidents and other unexpected events all around Houston.
 If you or your loved one has been injured, contact us now.

 Sources and Severity of Burn Injuries